alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ### sudo apt install git curl samba python3-dev python3-pip python3.10-venv espeak mosquitto mosquitto-dev mosquitto-clients cmake

 ## 2) Create Python Virtual environment and install the needed python modules
-Note Conda works well too, and I prefer it if you need a dirrerent python version than the system python3 but Conda  has issues veing launched via a shell script via a node-red exec node.
+Note Conda works well too, and I prefer it if you need a dirrerent python version than the system python3 but Conda  has issues being launched via a shell script via a node-red exec node.
 If you know a solution, please send it to me.
 I'm not very good with GitHub so you may need to help me with doing "pull requests" if it is not something you can just Email to me.
 Now create a virtual environment to to use with OpenVINO and YOLO8, named y8ovv.
 ### python3 -m venv y8ovv
 Next "activate" the virtual environment: